 Flow with zero circulation and lift - The Kutta-Joukovski condition is violated.
 Hence, the non-symmetric Joukovski airfoil must generate lift at the zero angle of attack!
+Flow past a non-symmetric Joukovski airfoil at nonzero angle of attack

 Flow past a non-symmetric airfoil at the angle of attack equal $\alpha \approx -13.7^{\circ}$.
 The Kutta-Joukovski condition is satisfied.
 The circulation of the flow is zero, hence the airfoil does not generate the lift force.
+Flow past a non-symmetric Joukovski airfoil at nonzero angle of attack (cont.)